Get involved with Liverpool CAMHS

 The group meet every Tuesday evening, 5-7 pm, currently on Zoom.
 They’re always on the lookout for new members, so if you know of a young person aged 11+, they can email Tony Niemen

-We welcome parents and carers that want to get involved with having their voice heard about mental health services for their children.
+We welcome parents and carers that want to get involved with having their voices heard about mental health services for their children.
 Please get in touch for more info or future meeting dates.

 We are currently delivering bite-size courses covering a range of mental health issues which impact on children, young people and their families.